US STOCKS-Wall Street ends sharply higher, lifted by Meta and Apple

 Overall, first-quarter earnings have been better than expected, with 81% of the 237 companies in the S&P 500 that have reported results so far beating Wall Street expectations.
 Typically, only 66% of companies beat estimates, according to Refinitiv data.

+Qualcomm Inc QCOM.Osurged 9.7% after the chipmaker forecast third-quarter revenue above analyst expectations.

+The Philadelphia Semiconductor Index .SOX surged 5.6% in its biggest one-day gain in over a year.

-Qualcomm Inc QCOM.O surged after the chipmaker forecast third-quarter revenue above analyst expectations, while Caterpillar Inc CAT.N fell as it indicated profit margins in the current quarter were likely to be pressured from surging costs.
+Caterpillar Inc CAT.Nfell 0.7% after it warned that profit margins in the current quarter were likely to be pressured from surging costs.

-Among other movers, Amgen Inc AMGN.O fell after the drugmaker said the U.S. Internal Revenue Service is seeking additional back taxes of $5.1 billion.
+Among other movers, Amgen Inc AMGN.Ofell 4.3% after the drugmaker said the U.S. Internal Revenue Service is seeking additional back taxes of $5.1 billion.

+Volume on U.S. exchanges was 12.3 billion shares, compared with an 11.8 billion average over the last 20 trading days.

+Across the U.S. stock market .AD.US, advancing stocks outnumbered declining ones by a 2.6-to-one ratio.

 S&P 500's busiest tradeshttps://tmsnrt.rs/3MDvest